 '''

+conglomerators = None

 emails (msg, config)

 Return a dict of emails associated with a message.

-'''

-handle_msg(msg, config)
+handle_msg (msg, config)

 If we can handle the given message, return the remainder of the topic.

 Returns None if we can't handle the message.

-- icon (msg, config) Return a "icon" for the message. - lexer (msg, config) Return a pygments lexer that can be applied to the long_form.
+icon (msg, config)

+Return a "icon" for the message.

+lexer (msg, config)

+Return a pygments lexer that can be applied to the long_form.

 Returns None if no lexer is associated.

-'''

 link (msg, config)

 Return a "link" for the message.

+long_form (msg, config)

+Return some paragraphs of text about a message.

+objects (msg, config)

+Return a set of objects associated with a message.

+packages (msg, config)

+Return a set of package names associated with a message.

+secondary_icon (msg, config)

+Return a "secondary icon" for the message.

+subjective (msg, subject, config)

+Return a "subjective" subtitle for the message.

+subtitle (msg, config)

+Return a "subtitle" for the message.

+title (msg, config)

+topic_prefix_re = None

+usernames (msg, config)

+Return a set of FAS usernames associated with a message.

+fedmsq.meta.base.add metaclass(metaclass)

+Compat shim for el7.

 '''

-- objects (msg, config) Return a set of objects associated with a message. - packages (msg, config) Return a set of package names associated with a message. - secondary_icon (msg, config) Return a "secondary icon" for the message. - subjective (msg, subject, config) Return a "subjective" subtitle for the message. - title (msg, config) - topic_prefix_re = None - usernames (msg, config) Return a set of FAS usernames associated with a message. - fedmsg.meta.base.add_metaclass (metaclass) Compat shim for el7.